Piano Quartet No. 3 (Brahms): IV. Finale: Allegro comodo

 The section in the relative major begins with a theme clearly composed from the theme of the piano's accompaniment, in this case stated by the violin and viola moving in unison over a piano accompaniment based on the previous broken chordal figure.
 This briefly exchanges with a cello countermelody.
 When the violin and viola soar to an unexpectedly high register, the piano interrupts by playing an explosive broken dominant seventh chord.
 The strings respond by a piano, homophonic, homorythmic theme to be played mezza voce (medium voice).
 This idea is taken directly from the opening string theme of the first movement.
 Rather than accompanying this theme, the piano plays a descending broken chord after each utterance.
-The exposition ends in E-flat major, and Brahms indicates that it should be repeated.
+The exposition ends in E♭ major, and Brahms indicates that it should be repeated.

 The development begins with an exploration of the descending third that begins the violin's opening theme; when sequenced, this produces a series of descending thirds that recalls the opening theme of the third movement (G♯–E–C–A).
 The piano accompanies this with its initial theme.
 Brahms quickly eliminates accidentals from the key signature as the piece progresses to D major and A minor.
 Interspersed are descending chromatic phrases played by the piano.
 In measures 117–118, the cello introduces a new four-note idea (E–F–D–E) played pizzicato underneath the piano.
 This idea is taken from the second half of the first piano theme (G–A♭–F–G).
 The viola plays the opening of the piano's first theme, which resembles an inversion of the sequenced thirds developed moments earlier.
 Brahms repeats this pattern almost exactly, moving from A minor to E minor to B minor.
 In B minor, the piano develops its initial theme to a greater extent.
 This part of the development section is concluded by syncopated phrases by the viola and piano, which echo the second half of the piano's first theme in B minor.